iukadike/blog/_posts/2023-09-10-format-string-attack.md

 **image**

-When a program uses format string, the function using the format string takes it values from the stack.
+When a program uses a format string, the function using the format string takes its values from the stack.

-Take for example, a program that uses the below format string:
+Take, for example, a program that uses the below format string:

 ```c
 #include <stdio.h>